 Today Kensington Palace tweeted something royal fans and royal watchers were waiting for eagerly.
 The Duchess of Cambridge is resuming her royal duties on next Tuesday with a visit to Sayers Croft Forest School and Wildlife Garden at Paddington Recreation Ground.

-The Palace tweet send the twitter into frenzy.
-Duchess who started her maternity leave in March after a day full of engagements with Prince William was seen only handful of times during the last 6 months.
+The Palace tweet sends twitter into a frenzy.
+Duchess who started her maternity leave in March after a day full of engagements with Prince William has seen the only handful of times during the last 6 months.
 The visit will officially end Catherine’s maternity leave.

 Duchess’s visit to Sayers Croft Forest School and Wildlife Garden aims to see first-hand the positive impact that the Forest School has on children’s emotional and physical wellbeing as she will be shown the wildlife garden and will meet children involved in exploratory and investigative outdoor activities.’

 Sayers Croft is a residential activity centre based in Surrey, which is owned by Westminster City Council.
 It aims to involve children and the local community in the environment, providing outdoor facilities for those who may otherwise be unable to access them.
 In London, they have worked with Westminster City Council and Ruth Willmott Associates to create a Wildlife Garden, with an edible garden area and a Forest Garden.

 Catherine will visit both of these areas and join Forest School sessions in each location.
 She will meet instructors and teachers and hear about the beneficial effect of being outdoor have on children.

 Even though Duchess is coming back, it is believed that the workload will not be as much as it was before maternity leave because Duchess would like to keep her focus on her young kids especially Prince Louis who is just 5 months old.